• Skip to primary navigation

 A blanket “We Don’t Log” statement is not a clear logging policy.

-More often than not, any details about a VPNs logging policy will be found on their Privacy Policy page.
+More often than not, any details about the logging policy of virtual private networks will be found on their Privacy Policy page.
 Some are vague and masked in legal jargon; others can be very clear.

 Excerpt from ExpressVPN's privacy policy on data that they log